Belgravia

-Belgravia (/bɛlˈɡreɪviə/) is a district in Central London, covering parts of the areas of both the City of Westminster and the Royal Borough of Kensington and Chelsea.
+Belgravia (/bɛlˈɡreɪviə/) is a district in Central London, covering parts of the areas of the City of Westminster and the Royal Borough of Kensington and Chelsea.

 Belgravia was known as the 'Five Fields' during the Tudor Period, and became a dangerous place due to highwaymen and robberies.
 It was developed in the early 19th century by Richard Grosvenor, 2nd Marquess of Westminster under the direction of Thomas Cubitt, focusing on numerous grand terraces centred on Belgrave Square and Eaton Square.
 Much of Belgravia, known as the Grosvenor Estate, is still owned by a family property company, the Duke of Westminster's Grosvenor Group, although owing to the Leasehold Reform Act 1967, the estate has been forced to sell many freeholds to its former tenants.

+The part of Belgravia that lies in the City of Westminster is a district of Westminster.

 Geography

 Belgravia is near the former course of the River Westbourne, a tributary of the River Thames.
 The area is mostly in the City of Westminster, with a small part of the western section in the Royal Borough of Kensington and Chelsea.

 The district lies mostly to the south-west of Buckingham Palace, and is bounded notionally by Knightsbridge (the road) to the north, Grosvenor Place and Buckingham Palace Road to the east, Pimlico Road to the south, and Sloane Street to the west.
 To the north is Hyde Park, to the northeast is Mayfair and Green Park and to the east is Westminster.

 The area is mostly residential, the particular exceptions being Belgrave Square in the centre, Eaton Square to the south, and Buckingham Palace Gardens to the east.

 The nearest London Underground stations are Hyde Park Corner, Knightsbridge and Sloane Square.
 Victoria station, a major National Rail, tube and coach interchange, is to the east of the district.
 Frequent bus services run to all areas of Central London from Grosvenor Place.
 The A4, a major road through West London, and the London Inner Ring Road run along the boundaries of Belgravia.